geotho/crawler/readme.md

 ## Implementation

 A crawler creates a fixed set of workers.
 Each worker reads URLs to parse from a shared channel (a work queue).
 The channel is seeded with the root domain.
 The crawler holds the sitemap, which is implemented as a `map[string]map[string]struct{}` and is protected by a mutex.
-The sitemap is used to store the links and also as a guard against pages being enqueue or fetched more than once.
+The sitemap is used to store the links and also as a guard against pages being enqueued or fetched more than once.

 The crawler waits on a waitgroup before it can exit.
 The waitgroup is incremented whenever a URL is added to the channel, or whenever a URL is scheduled to be added to the channel.